Last Updated: December 27, 2019

 The security of Customer Data, including personal data, is very important to Workday.
 Workday maintains a comprehensive, written information security program that contains industry-standard, administrative, technical, and physical safeguards designed to prevent unauthorized access to Customer Data.
 Workday designs its applications to allow Customers to achieve differentiated configurations, enforce user access controls, and manage data categories that may be populated and/or made accessible on a country-by-country basis.
 Configuring these settings appropriately is the Customer’s responsibility.
 Additional information about the security settings and configurations can be found in the Workday Documentation made available to Customers.

 Workday has appointed a chief privacy officer responsible for overseeing the implementation of the privacy program within the organization.
-If you have further questions related to this policy, please ask your Customer Support contact to log a customer care case with the privacy question.
+If you have further questions related to this statement, please ask your Customer Support contact to log a customer care case with the privacy question.